-The Fabric Committee keeps careful watch on matters that could impact on health and safety.
+The Fabric Committee comprises five people and keeps careful watch on matters that could impact on health and safety.
 A formal fire safety audit is conducted annually, thus meeting the requirements of our insurers.
 Only qualified and competent workers are employed for work on our premises.

-A committee of three, all with appropriate certification and with considerable experience of catering for large groups, have responsibility for ensuring good practice in this area.
-Several new people have undergone appropriate training.
-This has enabled an expansion of the hospitality offered, in particular to overseas students.
+Another committee of three people with specific certification and experience oversees catering for large groups and have responsibility for ensuring good practice in this area of risk.
+There has been oversight of appropriate training in this for several newer members, and this has enabled an expansion of the hospitality offered, especially to overseas students.

 Emergency exits are clearly marked and indicated in the weekly Order of Service sheet handed out to all entering the church.
 Upgraded lighting has been provided for exits.
-Refurbishment of fire doors has ensured safe operation for emergencies.
-The CCTV system was upgraded to allow longer storage of recorded activity, and training in its use was given to some relevant office bearers.

-The Fabric Committee has overseen several modest improvements but also attended to the repairs that are inevitable in a building that opened in the mid-1800s.
+The Fabric Committee has overseen several modest improvements but also attended to the repairs that are inevitable in a building that opened in 1855.
+The Committee is continuing to explore means of reducing energy use and thus costs, whilst maintaining a welcoming atmosphere for the congregation and visitors.